heptarch/heptarch.github.io/drafts/demon.md

 The elevator, once summoned, clanks croakingly up like an oversized frog and swallows her with its wrought-iron mouth.
-As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder; Susan feels as if she is entering another plane, a plane where she is her true self and has infinite space to play.
+As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder, and Susan feels as if she is becoming her true self once more.

 The frog disgorges her at a junction of six tunnels, a few meters across and choked with machinery.
 Susan puts the lamp on a cluttered